ariel-hi/SpaceShooter/README.md

 - Unlock upgrades as you earn more points
 - Progressive difficulty as the game goes on

+## New Feature: Spikes
+- After the 5th upgrade, indestructible spike hazards begin to fall alongside asteroids.
+- Spikes cannot be destroyed and will instantly defeat the player on collision.
+- Spikes are visually distinct (red, spiky triangles).

 ## Controls

 - **Left Arrow / A:** Move left